nachivpn/k/README.md

 with the modal axiom K) and IS4 (the calculus with axioms K, T and 4), and a "tracing" function for each calculus that prints out a sequence of reduction steps that explain the result of the normalisation function.
-This yields a proof of completeness for normalisation, i.e., norm t = norm t' => t ~ t'.
+This yields a proof of soundness for normalisation, i.e., norm t = norm t' => t ~ t'.

 ## References